 As a Computer (C) rated player, the way to appeal your rating is online through TennisLink.
-When you do, TennisLink checks to see if you are within the appeal range.
-This is a scale based on your dynamic ratings and the number of matches you’ve played in the most recent Championship year.
+When you click to appeal your rating, TennisLink checks to see if you are within the appeal range.
 You will receive an immediate response (Granted or Denied).
 If your appeal is granted, TennisLink will automatically adjust your rating level.
 If your appeal is denied, you are not within appealable range and there are no further opportunities to appeal.

 - Log in to Tennislink and click the USTA League tab (across the top and to the left)

 - To the right of “Welcome!”, look for your NTRP Level